serverless/blog/posts/2017-07-31-event-driven-influencers-trek10.md

 Serverless computing makes it make more sense to focus on action and reaction.
 When companies think in terms of events, they can design more along the lines of: Okay, when a user clicks ‘delete account’, we want to get a notification to a specific Slack channel and we want to trigger this specific email survey to them.

 As for where serverless will be in a few more years?
 An event-driven mindset means Trek10 can continue to release better, more reactive apps.
-As they saw early on, the real value is in action.
+As they saw early on, actions carry the value.